Table of Contents

 C++ obviously has the downsides of longer compilation times, and live updating code is not possible.
 There is a way for game plugins to be modifiable while the editor runs, and the editor can fully shut down and reload its engine process, which does enable a form of live reloading of C++ code.

-The TypeScript integration allows you to write custom components.
+The AngelScript integration allows you to write custom components.
 The integration provides access to the most important aspects that are needed for game code.
 C++ components can be accessed, as long as they expose their functionality through reflection.
-TypeScript is very useful for game logic and allows to quickly create complex prefabs.
-TypeScript is transpiled to JavaScript code, which is interpreted in a VM.
-Its performance is therefore far worse than C++.
-However, migrating a critical component from TypeScript to C++ at a later stage is possible.
+AngelScript is very useful for game logic and allows to quickly create complex prefabs.
+AngelScript is compiled to bytecode, which is interpreted in a VM.
+Its performance is decent, though, of course, slower than C++.
+However, migrating a critical component from AngelScript to C++ at a later stage is possible and usually straight-forward, due to the nearly identical syntax.

 Visual Scripting